kisira/webobs-deployment/README.md

 ### Installation

-1. Download both Webobs and MATLAB in the same folder as the Vagrantfile edit the vagrant file to reflect the version of Webobs and MATLAB as appropriate
+1. Download both WebObs and MATLAB in the same folder as the Vagrantfile edit the vagrant file to reflect the version of WebObs and MATLAB as appropriate
     Do this by changing the values of the WEBOBS and MATLAB variables Please see the Vagrantfile for examples
     These variables are on lines 27 and 29 of the Vagrantfile